Open-Attestation/documentation-website/docs/verifiable-document/issuing-document.md

 sidebar_label: Issuing Documents
 ---

-After wrapping the documents and obtaining the merkle root.
-The documents are now ready to be issued on the document store smart contract.
-To issue a document, the merkle root is simply appended to the list of issued documents on the document store.
+After wrapping the documents and obtaining a merkle root, the documents are ready to be issued on the document store smart contract.
+To issue a batch of documents, we will use the merkle root that will be appended to the list of issued documents on the document store.

 In this guide, we will make use of a web application to issue the documents.